Home

 AJAX File Browser Request Pipeline

-The IT Hit WebDAV AJAX library, that IT Hit AJAX File Browser is built on, provides events that fire when sending data to server and when data is available on a client side.
-In this event handlers you can change any data submitted between client and server.
+The IT Hit WebDAV AJAX library, that IT Hit AJAX File Browser is built on, provides events that fire when sending data to the server and when data is available on a client side.
+In this event handlers, you can change any data submitted between client and server.

 Modifying Data Before Sending Request